tbaghfalaki/ZI/README.md

 This will seamlessly fetch and install the most up-to-date version of ZI for your use.

 ### Reference
 Ganjali, M., Baghfalaki, T. & Balakrishnan, N. (2024).
-Joint Modeling of Zero-Inflated Longitudinal Measurements and Time-to-Event Outcomes with Applications to Dynamic Prediction. *Submitted*.
+Joint Modeling of Zero-Inflated Longitudinal Measurements and Time-to-Event Outcomes with Applications to Dynamic Prediction. *Revised*.